bear-metal/bear-metal/source/_posts/2015-02-20-rails-garbage-collection-tuning-approaches.markdown

 ## Knowing when and why GC happens

-Tracking GC cycles interleaved with the above mentioned application events yield insights into why a particular GC cycle happens.
-The progression from BOOTED to TERMINATED and everything else is important because mutations that happen during the 5th HTTP request of a new Rails process also contributes to a GC cycle during request number 8.
+Tracking GC cycles interleaved with the aforementioned application events yield insights into why a particular GC cycle happens.
+The progression from BOOTED to TERMINATED and everything else is important because mutations that happen during the fifth HTTP request of a new Rails process also contribute to a GC cycle during request number eight.

 ## On tuning

-Primarily the Garbage Collector exposes tuning variables in these 3 categories:
+Primarily the garbage collector exposes tuning variables in these three categories:

 * Heap slot values: where Ruby objects live
-* Malloc limits: off heap storage for large Strings, Arrays and other structures
+* Malloc limits: off heap storage for large strings, arrays and other structures
 * Growth factors: by how much to grow slots, malloc limits etc.

-It's generally a tradeoff between either turning for speed, but sacrificing memory usage other being more frugal with memory and slow processing down somewhat with GC pauses.
+Tuning GC parameters is generally a tradeoff between tuning for speed (thus using more memory) and tuning for low memory usage while giving up speed.
 We think it's possible to infer a reasonable set of defaults from observing the application at runtime that's conservative with memory, yet maintain reasonable throughput.

 ## A solution